 - Undertake administrative activities commensurate for a Level A academic.
-Potential to contribute to teaching within the MSPGH curriculum in line with the School's expectations commensurate with role and level. - Effectively demonstrate and promote University values including diversity and inclusion and high standards of ethics and integrity. - Contribute to the broader Centre and School expectations around leadership and academic contribution as appropriate for the position level - Perform other tasks as requested by Professor Chamberlain and direct reports - Undertake Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in Section 4.
+Potential to contribute to teaching within the MSPGH curriculum in line with the Schools expectations commensurate with role and level. - Effectively demonstrate and promote University values including diversity and inclusion and high standards of ethics and integrity. - Contribute to the broader Centre and School expectations around leadership and academic contribution as appropriate for the position level - Perform other tasks as requested by Professor Chamberlain. - Undertake Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in Section 4.